RISElabQueens/analyzing-shared-conversation/README.md

-# An Empirical Study on Developers' Shared Conversations with ChatGPT in GitHub Pull Requests and Issues
+## Welcome to the official repository of: [An Empirical Study on Developers' Shared Conversations with ChatGPT in GitHub Pull Requests and Issues](https://arxiv.org/pdf/2403.10468.pdf).

 This is the replication package of our paper **An Empirical Study on Developers' Shared Conversations with ChatGPT in GitHub Pull Requests and Issues** which has been submitted to Empirical Software Engineering and is currently under review.

 Authors: Huizi Hao, Kazi Amit Hasan, Hong Qin, Marcos Macedo, Yuan Tian, Steven H. H. Ding , Ahmed E. Hassan

-## Folder structure
+### Folder structure

 ```bash
 ├── data_preprocessing